Updated February 3, 2022

 Do You Know Your Landlord Laws?

-There is no need for property investors to deal with the stress of maintaining the condition of your properties, dealing with renters, and keeping up with changing landlord-renter laws.
+There is no need for property investors to deal with the stress of maintaining the condition of their properties, dealing with renters, and keeping up with changing landlord-renter laws.

 Seattle's City Council recently passed new legislation for evictions during the winter months.
 A professional property manager stays on top of these kinds of laws and helps determine if and how new regulations affect your investment properties and residents.